PalisadoesFoundation/developer-docs/docs/internships/gsoc/ideas.md

 **NOTE:** These ideas are subject to change at any time prior to us submitting our GSoC 2025 Organization application.
 Ideas may be added, removed or updated up to this time.

-If we are accepted, there may be additions and minor modifications.
+1. If we are accepted, there may be additions and minor modifications.
+1. Mentor assignments may be adjusted throughout the evaluation period

 ## Introduction